tjdev7/PopuliViz/README.md

 ## Current data being displayed:

-- Growth data in the span of 150 years
+- Growth data in the span of 50 years
-- Most populated cities in the USA
+- Fastest growing cities in the USA
-- Least populated cities in the USA
+- Least populated towns in the USA

 ### Data sources: